Chapter

 Judges 2:12

-ESV And they abandoned the LORD, the God of their fathers, who had brought them out of the land of Egypt.
+ESV And they abandoned the Lord, the God of their fathers, who had brought them out of the land of Egypt.
 They went after other gods, from among the gods of the peoples who were around them, and bowed down to them.
-And they provoked the LORD to anger.
+And they provoked the Lord to anger.

-NIV They forsook the LORD, the God of their ancestors, who had brought them out of Egypt.
+NIV They forsook the Lord, the God of their ancestors, who had brought them out of Egypt.
 They followed and worshiped various gods of the peoples around them.
-They aroused the LORD's anger
+They aroused the Lord’s anger

 NASB and they abandoned the Lord, the God of their fathers, who had brought them out of the land of Egypt, and they followed other gods from the gods of the peoples who were around them, and bowed down to them; so they provoked the Lord to anger.

-CSB and abandoned the Lord, the God of their ancestors, who had brought them out of Egypt.
+CSB and abandoned the Lord, the God of their fathers, who had brought them out of Egypt.
 They followed other gods from the surrounding peoples and bowed down to them.
 They angered the Lord,

 NLT They abandoned the Lord, the God of their ancestors, who had brought them out of Egypt.
 They went after other gods, worshiping the gods of the people around them.
 And they angered the Lord.

-KJV And they forsook the LORD God of their fathers, which brought them out of the land of Egypt, and followed other gods, of the gods of the people that were round about them, and bowed themselves unto them, and provoked the LORD to anger.
+KJV And they forsook the Lord God of their fathers, which brought them out of the land of Egypt, and followed other gods, of the gods of the people that were round about them, and bowed themselves unto them, and provoked the Lord to anger.

 What does Judges 2:12 mean?